PalinaHaidzina/Payselection-PayApp-SDK-ReactNative/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## For testing SDK

+For the application test, you can see the already entered data inside.
+It is only necessary to change the xRequestId to get successful data